hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 // Load application configuration const teamsFx = new teamsfxSdk.TeamsFx();
-// Initialize a new axios instance to call kudos const authProvider = new teamsfxSdk.CertificateAuthProvider(
+// Initialize a new axios instance to call your API const authProvider = new teamsfxSdk.CertificateAuthProvider(
   // TODO:
   // 1.
 Add code to read your certificate and private key.